colbyfayock/colbyfayock.com/src/_posts/how-is-design-important-as-a-developer-and-what-can-you-do-to-level-up.md

 Design is a term that can describe many parts of the process.
 Most often, it's probably thought of as the visual designers or UX designers who are actively working to make your product usable or beautiful.

-But when it comes to software, this can also describe how well you architect features or how easy to understand your documentation is.
-While you might not be focusing on a purely visual aspect, you still need to design a solution to the problem you face, which could be getting developers to understand how to use your API.

 A question that I commonly get asked or see online is where should one start to learn the basics of design?

-Though this question typically leans towards the visual or UX side of design, this question makes me happy.
+This question makes me happy.
 It's an important part of the process that is constantly a secondary thought.
 And when [I asked this on Twitter](https://twitter.com/colbyfayock/status/1258456643274186753), I received some thoughtful responses.

 ![](/assets/design-resources-tweet.jpg)